rafacastillol/ledgeroni/README.md

 It tries to imitate the reference Ledger CLI in usage, but only implements the tiniest subset of its functionality.

-The name Ledgeroni was chosen because I like it better than Ledgerino
+The name Ledgeroni was chosen because I like it better than Ledgerino.

 ## Instalation